molnareszter/erdelyi-irodalmi-halok/README.md

 # Network analysis of the Hungarian literary ecosystem in Transylvania (1835-2010)
 **EszterMolnar_slides_HU.pdf**: Presentation about the project in Hungarian (presented at the National Scientific Students' Associations Conference - OTDK).
 #### Data:
 - **lexikon.json**: original database.
-Built a parser to download the Hungarian literary lexicon in Romania from: https://lexikon.kriterion.ro/
+Built a parser to download The Encyclopaedia of Hungarian Literature from Romania, edited by the Kriterion Publishing House from: https://lexikon.kriterion.ro/
 - **lexikon.xlsx**: cleaned data.
 Manually categorized all 5262 articles.
 &emsp;&emsp;&ensp; a - almanac
 &emsp;&emsp;&ensp; bp - book publisher